elixir-europe-training/ELIXIR-TrP-VersionControlPython-CodeRep/docs/chapters/chapter_04.md

 In this example, we will make a fresh repository on GitHub, make some changes from the browser, and clone a local copy so that we can work on it offline.

 !!! info Note
-    Chapter 4.2 describes the variation if you already have a local repository (like we have done in the previous chapter).
+    Chapter 4.2 describes the variation if you already have a local repository.

 ### Create a repo on GitHub